Calculating Body Surface Area accurately allows healthcare professionals to make informed decisions.

 To ensure accurate BSA calculation, consider the following tips.

-Use the most appropriate BSA formula based on the patient's characteristics and the purpose of the calculation.
+Choose the most suitable BSA formula based on patient characteristics and the calculation’s purpose.

 Ensure accurate measurements of weight and height.

-Keep in mind that BSA formulas are estimates and may not capture individual variations accurately.
+Keep in mind that BSA calculator formulas are estimates and may not capture individual variations accurately.

 Use caution when applying BSA-based dosing in children and individuals with extreme body proportions.